donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-02-22-post-Letter-Avatar.md

 Avatar Generator from - Commenter name [^names] as input and a canvas element as output using the initials from the name and a background color.

-[^names]: based on the first name & surname first letter.
+[^names]: Based on the first name & surname first letter.

 The background colors are from from [Flat Ui Colors](https://flatuicolors.com/) Now with retina support.